 The plans are relatively high priced compared to other local and international companies.
 Plus, SSL certificates, domain names, and VAT are all added costs on top of the package prices.

 Unfortunately, there are no monthly plans available.
 You can only pay for plans on an annual basis and there isn’t a money-back guarantee, so the payment terms and prices are very strict.

-If you are the kind of person that likes to research issues on your own, there is a large FAQ section on the website.
-There’s also a client area, which requires login, so potentially there are more resources available inside.
+If you’re the type of person who enjoys doing their own research, you’ll find a large FAQ section on the website.
+Additionally, there’s a client area that requires login, so there might be more resources available inside.

 If you prefer to contact customer service, it is available 24/7.
 There are multiple offices around the world e.g., Paris, Marseille, and Nice in France, as well as Canada and Hong Kong, each with individual telephone numbers.
 If you want to send an email, you need to do it via an online contact form, initially.